-Homelessness charity Emmaus provides a home for as long as someone needs it, with meaningful work in our social enterprises.
+Homelessness charity Emmaus provides a home for as long as someone needs it, with meaningful work opportunities in our social enterprises.
 Our companions (as residents are known) live in a stable environment.
-They have the opportunity to work and to regain lost self-esteem and the confidence to get back on their feet.
+They have the opportunity to work as part of the Emmaus package of support, and regain lost self-esteem and the confidence to get back on their feet.

 There are currently 29 Emmaus communities across the UK.
-Together they provide a home and meaningful work to more than 815 formerly homeless people.
+Together they provide a home and meaningful work experience to more than 815 formerly homeless people.
 In addition to this, there are five emerging groups working hard to establish new communities.

 Like any flourishing community, Emmaus is most successful when everyone makes a contribution.
-For us, that means working together in the social enterprise.
-Social enterprises generate funds to support each community and the companions that call it home.
+For us, that means contributing to the social enterprise.
+Social enterprises generate funds to support each community that the companions call home.

-Companions work 40 hours per week, or as much as they are able, in the charity’s social enterprise.
+Companions contribute to our social enterprise for 40 hours per week, or as much as they are able too.
 They sign off all benefits with the exception of housing benefit, which is claimed to help support the community.
 The ultimate goal is for each community to become self-sufficient, supporting itself with the revenue it generates through its businesses.

 The Emmaus model has a huge impact on restoring confidence and self-respect.
 Companions take responsibility for keeping their community going and work hard to support themselves and others.

 Emmaus is not about giving hand-outs, it’s about providing people with the tools to help themselves.
 This approach has been proven to produce long-term, sustainable results.
 For the many people who have been stuck in a cycle of homelessness, Emmaus provides the space and support they need to take stock and make positive changes for the future.

 For every £1 spent with Emmaus there is an £11 social, economic and environmental return on investment.